Smart Strategies to Legally Cut Construction Labor Costs

 Here’s a closer look at some of these crucial laws:

-• Minimum Wage: Construction workers are entitled to at least the minimum wage set by federal or state law.
-Minimum hourly wages per state can vary for contractors working on covered federal contracts above $2,000 the minimum wage for 2024 stands at $17.20 per hour according to Executive Order 14026.
+• Minimum Wage Construction workers are entitled to at least the minimum wage set by federal or state law.
+Minimum hourly wages per state can vary but for contractors working on covered federal contracts, the minimum wage for 2024 stands at $17.20 per hour according to Executive Order 14026.
+This is set to increase to $17.75 per hour on January 1, 2025.

-• Overtime: As per the Fair Labor Standards Act (FLSA), construction workers must be paid overtime for any hours worked beyond 40 hours a week.
+• Overtime – As per the Fair Labor Standards Act (FLSA), non-exempt construction workers must be paid overtime for any hours worked beyond 40 hours a week.
 This overtime pay must be at least one and a half times the worker’s regular hourly rate.

-• Workers’ Compensation and Insurance: Workers’ compensation laws require construction employers to provide insurance for job-related injuries or illnesses, covering medical bills, lost wages, disability benefits, and rehabilitation.
-Employers must either purchase workers’ comp insurance or self-insure, ensuring workers receive financial support and medical care in case of workplace incidents.
+• Workers’ Compensation and Insurance – Workers’ compensation laws require construction employers to provide insurance for job-related injuries or illnesses, covering medical bills, lost wages, disability benefits, and rehabilitation.
+Employers must either purchase workers’ comp insurance or self-insure.

 How Can You Legally Lower Construction Labor Costs?